mdancho84/mdancho84.github.io/_drafts/ggradar-radar-plots-with-ggplot-in-r.md

 ---
 layout: post
 title: 'ggradar: radar plots with ggplot in R'
-date: 2022-10-03 06:00:00 -0400
+date: 2022-10-04 06:00:00 -0400
-excerpt: Did you know most Data Scientists spend 80% of their time just trying to understand and prepare data for analysis?
-R has an Insane Exploratory Data Analysis productivity-enhancer.
-It's called Explore.
+excerpt: 'Need to quickly compare multiple groups in your data?
+Radar plots are the perfect way to analyze groups across many numeric metrics. '
 author: Matt Dancho
 categories:
 - Code-Tools
 tags:
 - R-Bloggers
 - Learn-R
+- ggradar
-- explore
+- ggplot2
 image: "/assets/ggradar_thumbnail_2.jpg"
 image_preview: "/assets/ggradar_thumbnail_2.jpg"

 ---
 Let's face it.
 These days, everything is built off of comparisons.
 In business, we compare customers, products, service providers, hotel chains, doctors offices, revenue by verticals...

-You name it, we want to compare it.
-Thankfully an R package exists to help us compare using a visualization called a **Radar Plot.**
+**Every dataset has groups.
+And group-wise comparisons can be tricky.**  Thankfully an R package exists to help us compare within groups using a visualization called a **Radar Plot.**

 **What R package is it?** It's called `ggradar`.
 And I want to share it with you so you can do business comparisons (like customers with RFM Analysis) in under 10-minutes.
 Here's what you learn in this R-Tip:

-1. **How to use Radar Plots in Business**
+1. **How to use Radar Plots in Business (Customer Segments, Avatars, & RFM Analysis)**
 2. How to make Radar plots with `ggradar`
 3. **BONUS: How to sort the radar plots using similarity (important for identifying similar customers and products)**